TokMem: One-Token Procedural Memory for Large Language Models: Method

 \subsection{Textualized Context Engineering}

-A Transformer~\citep{vaswani2017attention} processes a sequence of tokens $(a_1, \dots, a_n) \in \sN^n$, where each $a_i$ is an integer representing the index of a token (usually sub-words).
-The model retrieves the corresponding embedding vector from the embedding layer and produces an input sequence $(\vx_1, \dots, \vx_n) \in \sR^{n\times d}$, which is then consumed to predict the next token in sequence.
+A Transformer~\citep{vaswani2017attention} processes a sequence of tokens $(a_1, \dots, a_n) \in \sN^n$, where each $a_i$ is an integer representing the index of a token (usually a sub-word).
+The model retrieves the corresponding embedding vector from the embedding layer and produces an input sequence $(\vx_1, \dots, \vx_n)^\top \in \sR^{n\times d}$, which is then used to predict the next token in sequence.

-Recent advances in prompting can be viewed as \emph{textualized context engineering}, where the goal is to carefully choose input tokens that steer the model toward improved behavior.
-For example, chain-of-thought prompting~\citep{wei2022finetuned} augments input with intermediate reasoning steps to strengthen logical inference.
-Retrieval-based methods such as RAG~\citep{lewis2020retrieval} and memory-augmented approaches like MemGPT~\citep{packer2023memgpt} provide relevant information in text form by retrieving external memory.
+Recent advances in prompting can be viewed as \emph{textualized context engineering}, where the goal is to choose input tokens that steer the model toward desired behavior.
+For example, chain-of-thought prompting~\citep{wei2022finetuned} augments the input with intermediate reasoning steps to improve logical inference.
+Similarly, retrieval-based methods like RAG~\citep{lewis2020retrieval} fetch external documents to ground generation, while recent memory systems such as MemGPT~\citep{packer2023memgpt} retrieve text history into the active context to maintain conversational state.
+Critically, these approaches all rely on expanding the \emph{textual} prompt, consuming the limited context window and increasing inference latency due to the quadratic cost of self-attention.